 Luke soon took on active roles alongside major stars of the silent era, like Mabel Normand, Buster Keaton, Molly Malone, Edgar Kennedy, and Al St. John.

 Several of Luke's films involved chase scenes.
-In Fatty's Plucky Pup (1915) he ran on a treadmill in front of a projection screen to make it appear as though he was running through forest.
-In Fatty and Mabel Adrift (1916) he leapt off a boat and swam across a lake to catch the villain.
+In Fatty's Plucky Pup (1915) he ran on a treadmill in front of a projection screen to make it appear as though he was running through the forest.
+In Fatty and Mabel Adrift (1916) he leaped off a boat and swam across a lake to catch the villain.
 In his final film, The Scarecrow (1920), Luke chased Buster Keaton across rooftops, through windows, and down a garbage chute.

 The following year, Arbuckle and Minta separated, eventually divorcing in 1925.
 Minta retained custody of Luke, though Arbuckle was allowed visitation.
 He died in 1926 at age 13.